At the end of the day Tuesday, 14,633 county voters had cast a ballot, San Juan County Clerk Debbie Holmes said.

 There were 4,730 voters within the boundaries of County Commission District 4 who have voted early, which is 27 percent of all registered voters in that district.
 District 4 includes northeast Farmington, from 20th street and Dustin Avenue to the subdivisions in Flora Vista.
 Republican Jack Fortner and Democrat Sam Lasater are running for the seat on the commission.

 In District 5, which includes southwest Farmington and extends north near N.M.
 170 to the state line, 2,632 voters have cast ballots.
-Voters in that district will select between Republican Keith Johns and Ron

 Voters in District 3, which includes Bloomfield and Aztec, have cast 3,055 ballots.
 Republican Scott Eckstein is running unopposed for a county commission in District 3 but there are more reasons why the district has cast the second-most ballots so far.